 Do Forex Brokers Trade Against You?

-Dealing desks do this, but not ECN/STP or ECN brokers.
-Dealing desks do this to give you the liquidity when you need it and to make a profit.
+Market Makers (Dealing desks) do this, but not ECN/STP or ECN brokers.
+Market Makers do this to give you the liquidity when you need it and to make a profit.
 If you don’t want to have a broker that could have a conflict of interest with you, ensure that you are using non-dealing desk broker.

 How Do Forex Brokers Make Their Money?

-Forex brokers make money by taking a commission either on as a part of the spread or commission per trade closed.
+Forex brokers make money by taking a commission either as a part of the spread, or commission per lot traded.
+This will also vary between accounts as well.

-Thе Fоrеx ѕрrеаd іѕ thе dіffеrеnсе bеtwееn thе buуіng and selling рrісеѕ оf thе сurrеnсу pairs.
-The spread is not everything when it comes to choosing a broker, but you do want to make sure that the spreads are competitive.
+Thе Fоrеx ѕрrеаd іѕ thе dіffеrеnсе between buy and sell in the quotes оf thе сurrеnсу pairs.
+The spread is not everything when it comes to choosing a broker, but you do want to make sure that their spreads are competitive.
 If the broker you use has wide spreads on the pairs you often trade, this could mean less of a profit on your trades.

 How Much Should I deposit?